google/android-cuttlefish/docker/README.md

 # Connecting to Cuttlefish

-We recommend that each docker container should be assigned an ip address and that the users should access the contaienr via the ip.
+We recommend that each docker container should be assigned an ip address and that the users should access the container via the ip.

 If assigning a public IP is not feasible, we offer a environment variable, ```ip_${name}``` and a bash function, ```cf_get_ip```.
 Those returns the internal IP valid on the docker host.